Internet linguistics: Mass media

 There has been instances of television advertisements using Internet slang, reinforcing the penetration of Internet stylistics in everyday language use.
-For example, in the Cingular advevrtisement in the United States, acronyms such as "BFF Jill" (which means "Best Friend Forever, Jill") were used.
+For example, in the Cingular advertisement in the United States, acronyms such as "BFF Jill" (which means "Best Friend Forever, Jill") were used.
 More businesses have adopted the use of Internet slang in their advertisements as the more people are growing up using the Internet and other CMC platforms, in an attempt to relate and connect to them better.
 Such advertisements have received relatively enthusiastic feedback from its audiences.

 The use of Internet lingo has also spread into the arena of music, significantly seen in popular music.
 A recent example is Trey Songz's lyrics for "LOL :-)", which incorporated many Internet lingo and mentions of Twitter and texting.

 The spread of Internet linguistics is also present in films made by both commercial and independent filmmakers.
 Though primarily screened at film festivals, DVDs of independent films are often available for purchase over the internet including paid-live-streamings, making access to films more easily available for the public.
 The very nature of commercial films being screened at public cinemas allows the wide exposure to the mainstream mass audience, resulting in a faster and wider spread of Internet slangs.
 The latest commercial film is titled "LOL" (acronym for Laugh Out Loud or Laughing Out Loud), starring Miley Cyrus and Demi Moore.
 This movie is a 2011 remake of the Lisa Azuelos' 2008 popular French film similarly titled "LOL (Laughing Out Loud)".

 The use of internet slangs is not limited to the English language but extends to other languages as well.
 The Korean language has incorporated the English alphabet in the formation of its slang, while others were formed from common misspellings arising from fast typing.
 The new Korean slang is further reinforced and brought into everyday language use by television shows such as soap operas or comedy dramas like "High Kick Through the Roof" released in 2009.